hzi-bifo/Predicting_PA_AMR_paper/README.md

-# Fighting Pseudomonas AMR paper
+# Predicting antimicrobial resistance in Pseudomonas aeruginosa with machine learning-enabled molecular diagnostics
 This repository contains instructions to re-produce the main analyses and figures in the paper.
 The DNAseq and RNAseq data can be dowloaded from NCBI’s Gene Expression Omnibus and the Short Read Archive using the accessions: GSE123544 (RNAseq) and PRJNA526797 (DNAseq).
 ## Processing sequencing data: from raw sequencing data to features with seq2geno as input to the machine learning-based AMR prediction
 The Geno2Pheno package wraps variant calling, phylogenetic tree inference, pan-genome analysis etc..
 It produces the input molecular features for the subsequent antimicrobial resistance classification from the raw sequencing data.
 For details see https://github.com/hzi-bifo/seq2geno.